hanscappelle/video-license-plate-recognition/README.md

 * also write detected frames https://roboflow.com/use-opencv/save-an-image-with-imwrite
 * use original frame size by default
 * optional 180 degrees rotation option
+* it probably doesn't help that my source video was anamorphic and desqueezed, tested with normal lens & 5K, 5K resolution is overkill, you'll achieve better results getting closer to the license plates instead

 ## References